• Skip to primary navigation

 Description

-These Paleo snickerdoodles are made with almond flour and are completely gluten free, grain free and dairy free.
-They have a soft, tender texture and literally melt in your mouth.
+These paleo snickerdoodles are made with almond flour and are completely gluten free, grain free and dairy free.
+They have a soft, tender texture and tangy cinnamon sugar flavor.

 Ingredients